tyconsulting/blog.tyang.github.io/_posts/2014/2014-11-19-installing-vmm-2012-r2-cluster-lab.md

 Run VMM install again on the second cluster node.

-As instructed in the completion window, run ConfigureSCPTool<strong>.exe –AddNode HAVMM.corp.tyang.org CORP\HAVMM$</strong>
+As instructed in the completion window, run ConfigureSCPTool**.exe –AddNode HAVMM.corp.tyang.org CORP\HAVMM$**

 Cluster Role is now created and can be started: